E01D/Digital-Biological-Architecture/README.md

       * Kachine (Kal) (Kachine/Machine/Hardware Abstraction Layer)
       * Korlib (Kll) - Kore Language Library (Core Library + Kommon Language Library)
       * Kortime (KLR) - Kore Lanaguge Runtime
-      * Kornel - Provides the neccessary logic to host a Kor above it
+      * Kornel - Provides the neccessary logic to host a Kor above it - the nucleus, the nucleosol and nucleoplasm
       * Kompiler - Provides the neccessary tooling to produce the layer
-      * Kommon - Common Logic used to provide additional services beyond hosting
+      * Kommon - Common Logic used to provide additional services beyond hosting - the cell, the cytosol and cytoplasm
     * Kor Types
       * Boot Image (BI)
       * Operating System (OS)